 3. Social Contact

 As a remote worker with a flexible schedule, you have a lot of options!
 Plan a lunch with friends or a trip to the grocery store to both break up your day and give you a little face-to-face interaction.
-Or, hop into a common area in your team’s Sococo online workspace for a virtual water cooler chat when you need a break.
+Or, hop into a common area in your team’s Sococo online office for a virtual water cooler chat when you need a break.

 4. Morning Routine